HonkbarkStudios/Unity3DTapController/README.md

 # Unity3DTapController
-A tap controller for Unity3D for mobile devices
+A tap controller for Unity3D for mobile devices (iOS and Android).

 ## Installation
 Just drop the file into your project and attach it to a game object.